djuseeq/Ch376msc/README.md

 ![Alt text](extras/JumperSelect.png?raw=true "Setting")

 ## Versioning
+v1.4.2*test* 2020
+ > - support SD card manage(API ref. - setSource(),if the SD card socket is not available on the module,
+ > then modification on the module is required, please read Getting Started section)

 v1.4.1 Dec 22, 2019
   - supports more architectures(see Tested boards table below) - issue #11
   - constructor update (BUSY pin is not longer used)